 There are days, particularly in the middle of winter, when I am forced to recall one of the opening scenes in “Shawn of the Dead” where it appears that a number of the morning commuters may already be zombies.
 Slightly gray-skinned in the early-morning light, breathing through their mouths, eyes dull and vacant, it’s both a chuckle and an opportunity for reflection.
-If there was a world take-over by zombies, this is where it would start: on the bus, where they’d go unnoticed for days and days…
+If there was a world-wide take-over by zombies, this is where it would start: on the bus, where the advancing hordes of the undead would go unnoticed for days and days…

 “Another day, huh?
 Thank God the week’s almost over!”

 “Well, here’s my stop!
 Have a good one!”

 I was sharing a bottle of wine the other day with a friend I’ll call “George” (because her name is George), a fellow bus rider.
 We agreed that there should be rules, posted rules, to riding the bus.
 Knowing your keen interest in the silly things we do while under the influence, I hereby post the preliminary list:

 George and Pearl’s Rules to Riding the Bus: